Linearity

-Linearity is the property of a mathematical relationship (function) that can be graphically represented as a straight line.
-Linearity is closely related to proportionality.
-Examples in physics include rectilinear motion, the linear relationship of voltage and current in an electrical conductor (Ohm's law), and the relationship of mass and weight.
-By contrast, more complicated relationships are nonlinear.
+Linearity of a mapping is closely related to proportionality.
+Examples in physics include the linear relationship of voltage and current in an electrical conductor (Ohm's law), and the relationship of mass and weight.
+By contrast, more complicated relationships, such as between velocity and kinetic energy, are nonlinear.

 Generalized for functions in more than one dimension, linearity means the property of a function of being compatible with addition and scaling, also known as the superposition principle.

+Linearity of a polynomial means that its degree is less than two.
+The use of the term for polynomials stems from the fact that the graph of a polynomial in one variable is a straight line.
+In the term "linear equation", the word refers to the linearity of the polynomials involved.

+Because a function such as $f(x)=ax+b$ is defined by a linear polynomial in its argument, it is sometimes also referred to as being a "linear function", and the relationship between the argument and the function value may be referred to as a "linear relationship".
+This is potentially confusing, but usually the intended meaning will be clear from the context.

 The word linear comes from Latin linearis, "pertaining to or resembling a line".

 In mathematics

+Linear maps

 In mathematics, a linear map or linear function f(x) is a function that satisfies the two properties: